Brionconroy/Tic_Tac_Toe/README.md

 ## Game board

 The game board is 3 x 3.
-A dictionary was used to map the coordinates and to save the data on the board.
+A dictionary was used to map the coordinates and to save the data on the game board.

 ## Result section